In this article, you’ll learn how to use keywords in backlinks.

 - Branded, Natural, and URL Anchor Text: These are inbound links that have no reference to your target keywords and only include your brand name, a random phrase, or the naked URL for the target page.
 Examples include, “SEO Chatter”, “website on SEO”, and “https://seochatter.com”.

-Now, based on advice from SEO experts and link building agencies, there are different anchor text ratios strategies you should follow based on which page you’re creating backlinks for: the homepage or an inner page.
+Now, based on advice from SEO experts and the best link building companies here, there are different anchor text ratios strategies you should follow based on which page you’re creating backlinks for: the homepage or an inner page.

 Homepage Keyword Backlink Ratio